 – Tea of Your Choice

 I picked the Bonsai tea, which is a genmai cha with matcha.
 It’s their best selling tea.
 It’s a Sencha green tea mixed with roasted brown rice, which gives it a nutty, crisp flavour.
 I had reservations about drinking this, but I honestly found it delightful.
-In fact, it’s something I would definitely buy to drink at home.
+In fact, it’s something I would definitely buy to drink at home if I could find it, or something similar, available online.

 Selena picked the Sakura, a cherry blossom kuki chai.
 I didn’t try hers because I have been battling the flu for two weeks and didn’t think my blogger mentor would want to share it!
 The menu says it’s light and refreshing with a hint of cherry leaves.